gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

       $ gnatchop -w hello_s.ada prerelease/files

 Chops the source file :file:`hello_s.ada`.
-The output files will be placed in the directory :file:`prerelease/files`, overwriting any files with matching names in that directory (no files in the current
+The output files are placed in the directory :file:`prerelease/files`, overwriting any files with matching names in that directory (no files in the current